-After a seven-month-long hiatus in tourism, almost all the famous tourist places in India are again welcoming tourists from October 2020.
+After a long hiatus in tourism, almost all the famous tourist places in India started again welcoming tourists.
 Right from Himachal to Andamans, Goa to Sikkim, Madhya Pradesh to Kerala nearly all major tourist destinations have launched enticing offers to woe the domestic travellers.
 Camping and lodging, jungle safaris and rafting, hotels and homestays are all back in business.
 While strict health protocols are mandatory to be followed; e-passes, COVID-19 RT-PCR Test, and compulsory quarantine are nearly gone.
 Domestic flight operations in the country will touch 75 per cent of the pre-Covid level this month itself.

 Here’s a quick round-up about which famous tourist places in India state wise are open for tourism, and the safest places Travel See Write recommends to visit for your next holiday.

 Where to go in 2021: famous tourist places in India state wise

 Ever since the tourism-dependent states of Goa, Himachal Pradesh, Rajasthan, and Uttarakhand started unlocking, they have been dropping travel restrictions month-on-month basis to get tourists back.
 Uttarakhand is even paying you to visit the state.
 Historical monuments such as Taj Mahal in Agra, Sun Temple in Konark, Amber Fort in Jaipur, Qutub Minar in Delhi, Hampi in Karnataka, Khajuraho in Madhya Pradesh are all open for tourists.
 Although a cap has been put on a number of daily visitors, online booking is made simpler and strict health protocols are followed.